JabRef/jabref/README.md

 Explanation of donation possibilities and usage of donations is available at our [donations page](https://donations.jabref.org).

 We use [install4j], the multi-platform installer builder.

-### Background

-JabRef is a graphical Java application for editing [BibTeX] and [Biblatex] `.bib` databases.
-JabRef lets you organize your entries into overlapping logical groups, and with a single click limit your view to a single group or an intersection or union of several groups.
-You can customize the entry information shown in the main window, and sort by any of the standard BibTeX fields.
-JabRef can autogenerate BibTeX keys for your entries.
-JabRef also lets you easily link to PDF or web sources for your reference entries.

-JabRef can import from and export to several formats, and you can customize export filters.
-JabRef can be run as a command line application to convert from any import format to any export format.

 * Homepage: <https://www.jabref.org>
 * Development page: <https://github.com/JabRef/jabref>